 Then remove the dust with a vacuum hose attachment and a clean damp lint-free rag.

-Prime your laminate dresser with 2 coats of bonding primer for the best results.
-You may be able to get away with 1 coat, but I always do 2 coats to get the best results.
+Prime your laminate dresser with two coats of bonding primer for the best results.
+You may be able to get away with one coat, but I always do two coats to get the best results.

 Pick the best bonding primer for laminate furniture down below!

 After your primer is dry, you can paint your laminate dresser just like any other dresser!